EmbroidePy/pyembroidery/README.md

 * `encode`
 * `stable`

 The max_stitch, max_jump, full_jump, needle_count, thread_change_command, and sequin_contingency properties are appended by default depending on the format being writing to.
 For example, DST files support a maximum stitch length of 12.1mm, and this is set automatically.
-If you set these explicitly, they will override those values.
-If you override them in ways that cannot be accounted for by the reader, it may cause a crash.
-If you disable the encoder "encode" = False, it may raise an uncaught error.
-If you disable the stablizer for conversions "stable" = False, it will have less defined behavior.
+If you set these explicitly, (eg:`{"max_stitch": 2000}`) they will override those values.
+If you override them in ways that cannot be accounted for by the reader/writer or if you disable the encoder (`{"encode": False}`), it may raise and uncaught issue.
+During conversions, if you disable the stablizer for conversions `{"stable": False}`, it may have less defined behavior.
 And may may have undefined behavior between specific different formats.

 `translate`, `scale` and `rotate` occur in that order.
 If you need finer grain control over these they can be modified on the fly with middle-level commands.

 `long_stitch_contingency` sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.

 `sequin_contingency` sets the contingency protocol for when sequins exist in a pattern.
 By default this tends to be `CONTINGENCY_SEQUIN_JUMP` converting whatever sequins are in the data into jumps (this can sometimes be restored on various embroidery machines).
 For .dst files it uses `CONTINGENCY_SEQUIN_UTILIZE` as the format is able to fully encode sequin data.
 You may also use `CONTINGENCY_SEQUIN_REMOVE` to simply remove the commands completely as if they never existed or `CONTINGENCY_SEQUIN_STITCH` which converts the sequin stitches to stitches.
 This will look better, but is more lossy.

+`tie_on` sets the contingency protocol for when a tie_on is needed.
+This can either be `CONTINGENCY_TIE_ON_THREE_SMALL` which uses three small stitches to tie on the thread or `CONTINGENCY_TIE_ON_NONE` which does not perform a tie_on.

+`tie_off` sets the contingency protocol for when a tie_off is needed.
+This can either be `CONTINGENCY_TIE_OFF_THREE_SMALL` which uses three small stitches to tie off the thread or `CONTINGENCY_TIE_OFF_NONE` which does not perform a tie_off.

+Explicitly calling TIE_ON or TIE_OFF within the command sequence performs the set contingency so if this is set to `NONE` these will perform no action.

 `explicit_trim` sets whether the encoder should overtly include a trim before color change event or not.
 Default is False.
 Setting this to True will include a trim if we are going to perform a thread-change action.